tylerfeese/Kaggle-Submissions/README.md

 # Kaggle-Submissions
 Python codes used for creating of submissions for Kaggle competitions

+Titanic: Machine Learning from Disaster competition completed using Python and KNN  model for final submission.

-KNN used for final Titanic Survivors competition Decision Tree Regression model used for Final Housing Prices submission
+Housing Prices: Advanced Regression Techniques competition completed using Decision Tree Regression Model for final submission.